Kosonsoy: History

-Kosonsoy is an ancient place, its first settlements date back to times of Kushan Empire.
-The word "koson" came out from the word Kushan.
+Kosonsoy is an ancient place, this city was a capital of the Kushan Empire.
+Its first settlements date back to the times of the Kushan Empire.
+The word "koson" derives from the word Kushan.
 Kosonsoy was an essential part of Kushan Empire together with ancient city Akhsikent, near Namangan city.
 There are still remains of ancient Mug Castle of Kushanids in the north part of the city.
-In other books is written that the "koson" means "big town" or "strong castle".
+In other books is written that "koson" means "big town" or "strong castle".

 Population

-Kosonsoy has a population of 50,900 (2016).
-A vast majority of population in Kosonsoy are Persian speaking Tajiks.
+Kasansay has a population of over 270 000 (2023).
+A vast majority of population in Kasansay are Persian speaking Tajiks(about above 230 000).

 Education

 There are five Secondary Special Education Colleges (SSEC) and one Academic Lyceum in Kosonsoy.
 SSECs include medical college, pedagogical college, transport and communication college, technical college and a few others.
-There are about 46 secondary schools in Kosonsoy, including two or three Tajik schools and one Russian and Uzbek school.
+There are above 50 secondary schools in Kasansay, including many Tajik schools and one Russian and Uzbek schools.

 Environment

 Kosonsoy is a mountainous place, and the mountain is as close as 3 km to the centre of district.
 The river Kosonsoy divides the city into two parts.